Troubleshooting

 Safire::Errors::ConfigurationError | Missing or invalid client configuration — caught at construction time |

-Safire::Errors::DiscoveryError | SMART metadata fetch failed (HTTP error, invalid JSON) |
+Safire::Errors::DiscoveryError | SMART or UDAP metadata discovery failed (HTTP error, invalid JSON, missing SMART token_endpoint when required, or UDAP signed_metadata validation failure) |

 Safire::Errors::TokenError | Token exchange or refresh failed (OAuth error, missing fields) |